I'm a chef who loves sharing simple and delectable recipes. Let's find out what's for dinner!

 - 1 Cup Green Peas, Fresh or Frozen

-Talk about bringing the flavors to the table.
-Your going to go crazy once these start bringing their aroma to the air.
+Thyme, bay leaves, oregano, paprika, Spanish seasoning mix, and garlic—talk about bringing the flavors to the table.
+You're going to go crazy once these start bringing their aroma to the air.
 My house smells great once these are added to the pot.

 Your vegetables are diced and your spices are ready.
 Pour some flour on a plate and season it with salt & pepper, some paprika and a pack of the Spanish seasoning.
 Start heating 3 tablespoons of olive oil in the pot at low/medium heat.